-Sometimes the esophagus becomes narrow; this may be caused by acid reflux which can scar the esophagus.
+Sometimes the esophagus becomes narrow; this may be caused by acid reflux, which can scar the esophagus.
 Patients who have a narrowed esophagus tend to feel like food gets caught in the chest region.
-Other reasons for esophageal narrowing include excess tissues, esophageal cancer, radiation scarring, and other disorders.
+Other reasons for esophageal narrowing include excess tissues, esophageal cancer, radiation scarring, and other digestive disorders.

 A doctor will dilate—or stretch—a narrowed area of your esophagus via endoscopy or with a weighted dilator.
 You will receive mild sedation (conscious sedation) during the procedure.
 Most patients won’t feel anything.

 Through dilating the esophagus, your doctor is able to dilate or stretch the part of your esophagus that has narrowed.
 The esophagus is a soft tube that transfers food and liquid from your throat to your stomach.
 If you have difficulty consuming food and experience pain due to the constriction of the esophagus, this procedure could be beneficial for you.

 Injuries and changes to the tissue of the esophagus may cause damage and subsequent swelling.
 Upon healing, scar tissue can form in place of damaged areas.
 This resulting scar tissue can be hard and stiff, constricting the esophagus.
 A narrowed esophagus makes swallowing food difficult and uncomfortable.
 Food may feel “stuck” in the chest.
 Esophagus cancer, esophageal rings, any esophageal motility disorder, esophageal webs, scarring from radiation treatment, can also cause esophageal narrowing.